 Students wishing to appeal any charges to their student account, the amount of their refund, or any matters having to do with their student account with the Finance Office may request to submit an appeal to the Finance Appeals Committee (FAC).
 The FAC is a staff-led committee that includes representation from the offices of Financial Aid, Finance, Registrar and Student Services.

-Students must notify the University of their desire to have a matter reviewed by contacting Student Services.
+Students must notify the University of their desire to have a matter reviewed by emailing their appeal to studentaccounts@kcumb.edu.